dmerejkowsky/blog/content/en/post/0095-my-blogging-flow-part-1-under-the-hood.md

 But I still I had a problem: I was receiving many notifications about comments but *almost all of them were spam* :/

-This was depressing, so I shot down the comment service and started looking for an alternative.
+This was depressing, so I shut down the comment service and started looking for an alternative.

 ## The Hugo period